glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 - Other less interesting operations are available as well (check slides);

 # Lecture 28 - 30: Apache Hadoop
 The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
-I t is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
+It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.

 Hadoop is a scalable, reliable, and cost-effective solution for **storing** and **managing** large **datasets**, supporting Java and Scala.
 ### Hadoop Filesystem: HDFS